 Figure 2.
 Connections in a smart TVET institution

 An effective connection must involve the interaction, exchange of information, valuable data on a regular basis, internet connection is only a necessary condition of connection.
-Without connection, there will be no data capacity, and conversely, without data capacity, the connection is not valuable
+Without connection, there will be no data capacity, and conversely, without data capacity, the connection is not valuable.